-Sen. Kelly Kultala, D-Kansas City, said she proposed the amendment [pushing back the proof-of-citizenship requirement to 2013] to give the Department of Motor Vehicles time to implement its plan to begin collecting and imaging license applicants' citizenship documents - before the agency has to start sharing that information with voter registration.
+Sen. Kelly Kultala, D-Kansas City, said she proposed the amendment [pushing back the proof-of-citizenship requirement to 2013] to give the Department of Motor Vehicles time to implement its plan to begin collecting and imaging license applicants' citizenship documents - before the agency has to start sharing that information with voter registration.5

-- 45. In voting against the proof-of-citizenship bill, Sen. Roger Reitz (R-Manhattan) said, "I don't think there is voter fraud in the State of Kansas" and cited his belief that the bill would decrease voter turnout and make voting too difficult. - 46.
-After the amendment process, HB 2067 gained final passage in the Kansas Senate on March 23, 2011, and in the House on March 29, 2011.
-Governor Sam Brownback signed the bill into law on April 18, 2011.
-8 ii.
-The Requirements of the Documentary Proof-of-Citizenship Law
+37. In voting against the proof-of-citizenship bill, Sen. Roger Reitz (R-Manhattan) said, "I don't think there is voter fraud in the State of Kansas" and cited his belief that the bill would decrease voter turnout and make voting too difficult.6